Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 I really have a hard time understanding how Rada sells their products for the price they do.
 This paring knife set is just the ticket for small food prep and butchering tasks.
 No it is not the thickest blade but you don’t need super thick or expensive for smaller duties or just cubing meat for freezing or canning.

-Of course if you just want to try out a single knife you can pick up a paring knife from Rada for under $6.
+Of course, if you just want to try out a single knife you can pick up a paring knife from Rada.

 Overall length: 12.25 inches

 This is the fillet knife that Matt and I keep in the kitchen and use for all of our butcher tasks where a thin, sharp blade is required.
 It is a good choice for slitting the throat of an animal so that they bleed out well.
 This fillet knife keeps an edge very well and you have to be quite careful with it.
 The handle is ergonomic and feels natural in your hand.
 No matter how wet the conditions, this knife never feels slippery.

 The sheath is nice because it has a snap closure which is important when you consider how sharp and thin this blade is.